VDA5050/VDA5050/VDA5050_EN.md

 The factsheet is intended as both a human-readable document and for machine processing, e.g., an import by the master control application, and thus is specified as a JSON document.

-The MC can request the factsheet from the AGV by sending the instant action: `factsheetRequest`
+The master control can request the factsheet from the AGV by sending the instant action: `factsheetRequest`

 All messages on this topic shall be sent with a retained flag.